 It turned out that we were sailing before the wind.
-As soon as we arrived in Paris, John learned that a friend of his, Howard, who was married to a French woman, was leaving Paris.
+As soon as we arrived in Paris, John learned that a friend of his, Howard, who was married to a French woman, Marie-France, was leaving Paris.
 He had been a teacher at l’Ecole Centrale de Paris for some years, and was now going to leave his poste contractuel and move to the South with his family.
-His wife, Marie-France, had adopted John as her favorite second man during his first year at Collège de France.
-Marie-France was an extraordinary chef and John had many succulent meals at their home, as I did too later.
+Marie-France had adopted John as her favorite second man during his first year at Collège de France.
+She was an extraordinary chef and John had many succulent meals at their home, as I did too later.
 Her father owned a few apartment buildings in the 15th arrondissement, and they had now decided to buy a château close to the Pyrenees in the south.
 Howard was to become a gentleman farmer.

 These Institutes of Technology are very prestigious schools called Grandes Ecoles.
-There are many of them in France, most of them high-level engineering schools, and l’Ecole Centrale de Paris is one of the top ones.
-After an interview with the director of languages, M. Goulot, the interview giving me the impression of being a mere formality, I had the job.
+There are many of those in France, most of them high-level engineering schools, and l’Ecole Centrale de Paris is one of the top ones.
+After an interview with the director of languages, M. Goulot, I had the job — the interview giving me the impression of being a mere formality.
 That is, I had a probationary one-year contract to begin with.
-But if I didn’t goof up completely, I was relatively sure of getting a 5-year contract after that and then again after that, etc., and so it turned out.
+But if I didn’t goof off completely, I was relatively sure of getting a 5-year contract after that and then again after that, etc., and so it turned out.
 I was going to work at l’Ecole Centrale for 13 years until the CNRS 1 transferred John’s computing center to Lyon and we had to move.
 Unfortunately for me, in terms of job security.

 What I later found out was that Howard had been well known in the role of a kind of spy for M Goulot who had mostly enemies in the language teaching staff.
 My new colleagues now assumed that I was going to follow in the footsteps of Howard and the first year I didn’t really get any real friends among the fairly large group of English, German, Spanish and Russian teachers.
 Little by little they discovered that I was in no way beholden to Goulot.
-I hadn’t even been aware of Howard’s role as a spy for the boss, whatever that might have amounted to.
+I hadn’t even been aware of Howard’s role as a ‘spy’ for the boss, whatever that might have amounted to.

-The interaction between my colleagues was by no means drab, mostly due to the sneaky maneuvering of an Austrian German teacher, Gertrude, a woman who had it in her head to become the super boss since M. Goulot was a tippler.
+The interaction between my colleagues was by no means drab, mostly due to the sneaky maneuvering of an Austrian German teacher, Gertrude, a woman who had it in her head to become the super boss since M. Goulot was a tippler, and so could possibly have been made to seem incompetent.
 John’s nickname for him was M. Glugelug.
 He had even installed a refrigerator in his office, and this was of course the big joke in the language department.